Foundations in Contemplative Care 2017-2018

 If a student voluntarily leaves or is asked to leave the Foundations program after it begins (Sept.
 9, 2016), tuition will not be refunded.

 You can access the application forms on our website by clicking here.

 Application deadline is Friday, June 9, 2017.
 After that date, applications will be accepted on a rolling basis as space permits.

 Please return a completed application, application fee, and letter of personal reference to the Center.
 We will review your materials and if appropriate, contact you about setting up an in-person interview with our Director of Training here in New York City.
 (Please note that we do not conduct interviews by telephone/Skype.)
 After the interview, you will be notified regarding your acceptance.

 For most months, training days are on both Fridays and Saturdays (from approximately 10:00 – 4:30).
-For a detailed schedule please go to the following link and click on the “Dates” tab.
+For a detailed schedule please click on the “Dates” tab above.

 At New York Zen Center for Contemplative Care: 119 W. 23rd Street, #401, New York, NY (between 6th and 7th Avenues)